|

 After

-each event, the host is asked to compile a list of the
+each event, the host is asked to compile a list, in data form, of the

 wines tasted and other details about the wine and submit